pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Calcs for Player mon happen only when actually terastallized (including Tera Blast)

 ## Damage moves scores
-* When AI chooses a move it compares all moves that can do damage against each other and look for Postive/Negative effects.
+* When AI chooses a move it compares all moves that can do damage against each other and looks for Postive/Negative effects.
 Moves with a negative effect will be discouraged based on how many hits it will take for AI to faint player mon.
-For exmaple when Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score
+    * Exmaple: If Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score
-* When AI sees a kill with several moves a move with a positive effect gets +1
+* When AI sees a kill with several moves, a move with a positive effect gets +1
 * If several moves with a positive effect are present, all of them get +1
+    * Example: If AI sees kill with Night Slash (high crit) and Rock Tomb (rock tomb), it would select one of those randomly
-* If a negative move is present, all non negative moves get +1 based on number of hits
+* If a negative move is present, all non negative moves get +1 based on number of hits (Phase 2 check)
+    * Example: If AI sees a 2HKO on player mon with EQ, CC and Raging Bull.
+Close Combat is considered a negative effect, so both EQ and Raging Bull will get a +1 score

 ## Multi hit moves (e.g. Bullet Seed)
 * Skill link will always be seen as doing the max amount of hits
 * Loaded Dice is seen as 4 hits